kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-NNNN: PDB for Multi-pod Replicas
+# KEP-NNNN: PDB for Workload Replicas

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good